 This core places in the hands of researchers a variety of instrumentation and technical services including the following:

-- An EchoMRI™ for whole-body nuclear magnetic resonance (NMR) body composition
+- Whole-body nuclear magnetic resonance (NMR) body composition

-- A Toshiba Aplio SSA-280 ultrasound/Doppler for cardiac and general purpose imaging, transcranial Doppler, carotid ultrasonography, and studies of post-ischemic reactive hyperemia (brachial artery flow-mediated dilatation)
+- An ultrasound/Doppler for cardiac and general purpose imaging, transcranial Doppler, carotid ultrasonography, and studies of post-ischemic reactive hyperemia (brachial artery flow-mediated dilatation)

-- An EndoPAT2000 for measurement of peripheral arterial tone
+- An EndoPAT for measurement of peripheral arterial tone

 - BodPod and PeaPod systems for body composition measurements